taminater/LEAPs/content/leaps/leap-23.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->

-Bootstrap liquidity in Lyra pool on Bancor and fund pool with DAO owned LYRA tokens.
+Fund Lyra pool on Bancor with DAO owned LYRA tokens.

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the LEAP is implemented, not *why* it should be done or *how* it will be done.
 If the LEAP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

-This LEAP proposes Lyra DAO creates and funds liquidity in a LYRA pool on Bancor.
-The Lyra DAO will purchase BNT to bootstrap the pool initially and then add LYRA tokens to the pool to seed its liquidity.
+This LEAP proposes Lyra DAO funds liquidity in the LYRA pool on Bancor.
+The Lyra DAO will add LYRA tokens to the pool to seed its liquidity.

 ## Motivation